lobmichael/audio_gan/README.md

 # audio_gan
-Audio Generation using Generative Adversarial Networks
+Audio Generation and Separation using Generative Adversarial Networks.

+Implemented in Pytorch